kuiperzone/PupNet-Deploy/README.md

 PupNet follows the naming conventions used with the respective packages.
 This includes, for example, different CPU architecture naming conventions.
 In some, it normal to include the version in the file, but not in others.

-### RPM & Debian Packages Cannot be Removed using Gnome Software Center <a name="rpm-debian-packages-cannot-be-removed-using-gnome-software-center"/>
+### Package Cannot be Removed using Gnome Software Center <a name="package-cannot-be-removed-using-gnome-software-center"/>

-If you install your RPM and DEB packages from a local file (rather than a repository) they will, courtesy of your AppStream metadata, show up in the Gnome Software Center, as expected.
+If you install your Flatpak, RPM or DEB package directly from a local file (rather than a repository) they will, courtesy of your AppStream metadata, show up in the Gnome Software Center, as expected.
 However, you may find that they cannot be launched or removed using the GUI.

 Instead, they must be removed from the command line, like so:

-    sudo apt remove helloworld
+    sudo flatpak uninstall zone.kuiper.helloworld

 or:

     sudo dnf remove helloworld

+or:

+    sudo apt remove helloworld

 This is not an issue with PupNet or AppStream metadata.
 Rather, having been installed from file, the Gnome Software Center lacks certain other metadata it expects had the package originated from a repository.